ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 -   **Very** important for this course!

--   It is not so well supported: under Ubuntu there is only `pftools`, which is installed with
+-   It has limited native support in standard image viewers: under Ubuntu there is only `pftools`, which is installed with

     ```text
     $ sudo apt install pftools